3IE1/SciComp-2019/Materials/deliverable-instructions.md

   - A couple of sentences beneath each figure and table, which communicate the results.
   - A final paragraph summarizing results.
   - A link to your commented analysis script (included in your submission folder)
-6. Into the same folder, upload the following:
+6. Use the Github web interface to upload the following items into the same folder:
  - Your commented Matlab analysis script
  - The figures you have generated, in png format (***hint:*** use these uploaded figures in your Markdown writeup by linking to them [browse to them in github, right-click > 'Copy image address'])